jonathanhuston/diamondchess/Docs/index.md

 Flip the board if it's upside down from your perspective.

-The computer's playing strength can Terrible, Novice, Passable, or Creative.
+The computer's playing strength can be Terrible, Novice, Passable, or Creative.

 That's it!
 Have fun!